MikeHorn-git/ADSecOps/README.md

 * **Create an Ansible Playbook**

-   *rite an Ansible playbook that:
+   *Write an Ansible playbook that:
      * Waits for the script to be available on the target machine.
      * Executes the PowerShell script using `win_shell` or `win_command`.

 * **Add the Script to Your Repository**

-   * Place the PowerShell script in the correct path within the repository (e.g., `scripts/red/`).
+   * Place the PowerShell script in the correct path (e.g., `scripts/red/`).

 * **Run the Playbook**